-One injured in Davenport shooting
+16-year-old injured in Davenport shooting

-DAVENPORT, Iowa (KWQC) - One person suffered non-life-threatening injuries in an early morning shooting in Davenport.
+DAVENPORT, Iowa (KWQC) - A 16-year-old boy suffered non-life-threatening injuries in an early morning shooting in Davenport.

 Officers responded around 12:30 a.m.
 Tuesday to Locust and Brown streets for a report of gunfire.
 As officers were canvassing the area, dispatch provided information of a walk-in gunshot victim at Genesis East.